Disclaimer

 As we have said, it’s not uncommon for Great Danes to have cancer, heart disease, or stomach torsion.
 What are the most common causes of death among these big dogs?

-Actually, bloat is the number one killer according to the American Kennel Club.
-This illness is caused by gas in the stomach, which if not treated can cause a twisting in the stomach muscles which disturbs the dog’s digestion and can also restrict blood flow to the heart.
+Bloat is the number one killer, according to the American Kennel Club.
+This illness is caused by gas in the stomach, which, if not treated, can cause a twisting in the stomach muscles, disturb the dog’s digestion, and restrict blood flow to the heart.

-This can lead to multiple complications that can radically shorten the lifespan of your Great Dane.
-If this occurs your dog will most likely need medical attention and possibly surgery to help treat the problem.
+This can lead to multiple complications that can radically shorten your Great Dane’s lifespan.
+If this occurs, your dog will most likely need medical attention and possibly surgery to help treat the problem.
 The most common cause of Bloat in Great Danes is eating too fast and swallowing too much gas.

-Unfortunately, this health issue is carried from one generation to the next and so an owner needs to be aware of the problem and take action quickly if the dog exhibits any of the common symptoms.
+Unfortunately, this health issue is passed from one generation to the next, so an owner needs to be aware of the problem and take action quickly if the dog exhibits any of the common symptoms.

-Cancer can be caused by any number of factors, including genetics, environmental factors, radiation exposure, and chemical exposure.
+Any number of factors, including genetics, environmental factors, radiation exposure, and chemical exposure can cause cancer.
 Cancer can also be hereditary, so if your dog’s parents both had cancer or your dog’s parents are closely related to the same dog who has had cancer, then it may be worth seeing a vet about screening for the disease.

 What Is The Average Great Dane’s Lifespan?

 The Great Dane’s lifespan is only about 8-10 years.
-This is considerably shorter than other breeds of dogs, who usually live for 10 to 13 years and in some cases even 15 years.
+This is considerably shorter than other dog breeds, which usually live for 10 to 13 years and, in some cases, even 15 years.

-As a former dog owner, I have experienced the death of two dogs and this is an extremely sad event in anyone’s life.
-I was lucky enough to own a Cocker Spaniel, who lived for 13 years, and a Labrador Retriever, who lived for 16 years and they both seemed to be relatively short periods of time because we as humans live much longer.
+As a former dog owner, I have experienced the death of two dogs, and this is an extremely sad event in anyone’s life.
+I was lucky enough to own a Cocker Spaniel, who lived for 13 years, and a Labrador Retriever, who lived for 16 years.
+They both seemed to be relatively short periods because we, as humans, live much longer.

 What is the Life Expectancy of a Great Dane?